peter88213/nvhelp-de/source/book_view.rst

 Römische Kapitelnummern
    By default, arabic numbers, like "1", "2", "3" ... are used for auto-numbering.
-   If this checkbox is ticked, Roman numbers, like "I", "II", "III", "IV" ... are used instead.
+   If this Auswahlfeld is ticked, Roman numbers, like "I", "II", "III", "IV" ... are used instead.

 Reset chapter numbers when starting a new part
    By default, the chapters are numbered consistently across the parts.
-   If this checkbox is ticked, the chapter numbering starts again with "1" in each part.
+   If this Auswahlfeld is ticked, the chapter numbering starts again with "1" in each part.